-A good gluten free baking flour mix is necessary for delicious baked good.
-Whether you’re making cakes, cookies, muffins or scones, you need a flour mix that is light, yet sticky enough to hold the baking together.
+A good gluten-free baking flour mix is necessary for delicious GF baked goods.
+Whether you’re making cakes, cookies, muffins or scones, you need a flour mix that is light and flavourful, yet is sticky enough to provide texture.

 - Prep Time: 5 minutes